 If the shares you own are held by a bank or broker and you do not provide specific voting instructions to your bank or broker on a "non-routine" item as defined by the New York Stock Exchange, the bank or broker will be prohibited from voting your shares.
 This is commonly referred to as a "broker non-vote."
-All of our proposals, other than the proposals related to the appointment of our independent registered certified public accounting firm and certified auditor and our Luxembourg Annual Accounts, are expected to be "non-routine" proposals.
+Only our proposals related to the appointment of our independent registered certified public accounting firm is routine; all other proposals are expected to be "non-routine" proposals.
 Therefore, if you do not instruct your bank or broker how to vote your shares with respect to non-routine proposals, your shares will not be voted on the non-routine proposals.